CptOfEvilMinions/ThunderWaffle/Resources/README.md

 # Resources

-This folder contains whitepapers, APT reports, and etc used for this research

 ## PDF extractor

-This Python tool will create a list of PDFs that contain defined keywords.
+This Python tool will create a list of PDFs for a list of keywords.

 1. `cd pdf_extractor`
 1. `virtualenv -p python3 venv`